FCPS Fast Facts

-Education Week ranked Maryland #1 in its nationwide 2009-2013 Quality Counts reports.
-The College Board's 9th Annual AP Report to the Nation also ranked Maryland first.
+Education Week ranked Maryland #1 in its nationwide 2009-2013 Quality Counts reports and #2 in 2014.
+The College Board's 10th Annual AP Report to the Nation also ranked Maryland first.
 FCPS achievement exceeds Maryland averages with scores that consistently surpass state and national averages on measures such as the College Board SAT.

 About 70% of FCPS high school seniors indicate a desire to attend college, technical schools or join the military to further their education.

-FCPS is the proud winner of the Maryland Center for Character Education's first School System of the Year Award (2009).
+FCPS is the proud winner of the Maryland Center for Character Education's School System of the Year Award twice: 2009 and 2013.

 Fast Facts & Links